John Davidson (activist)

-John Davidson MBE (born 1 June 1971) is a Scottish campaigner for Tourette syndrome, who lives in Galashiels.
-At age 17, Davidson was the subject of the BBC TV documentary John's Not Mad (1989) about the manifestations of Tourette syndrome with which he lived, and a number of follow-up BBC documentaries throughout his life.
+John Craig Davidson (born 1 June 1971) is a Scottish activist and campaigner for Tourette syndrome.
+At age 16, Davidson was the subject of the BBC television documentary John's Not Mad (1989) about the manifestations of his Tourette's.
+He has also appeared in several other BBC documentaries throughout his life, as well as a film biopic titled I Swear (2025) starring Robert Aramayo as Davidson.

-He is a "nationally known ambassador for the condition", who gives talks and workshops for school pupils, teachers and police, and has organised an annual two-day residential Tourette camp for young people.
-In 2019 he was appointed an MBE in recognition of "his efforts to increase understanding of the condition and helping families deal with it across the country."
+Davidson is a "nationally known ambassador" for Tourette's, who gives talks and workshops for school pupils and teachers, and has organised an annual two-day residential Tourette camp for young people.
+In 2019, he was appointed an MBE in recognition of "his efforts to increase understanding of the condition and helping people deal with it across the country."

 Biography

+Early life and documentary subject

-Davidson's condition encompasses a range of symptoms including tics, coprolalia, echolalia, sudden and violent body movements along with severe obsessive–compulsive disorder (OCD).
-At age 16 a BBC TV documentary was made about him, John's Not Mad (1989), which "became a major talking point" nationally – in 2004 The Times reported that "Davidson occupies a position in the psyche of 1980s schoolchildren similar to that of the Joey Deacon, who had cerebral palsy, for the kids of the 1970s.
-Both were the subjects of serious television programmes about their disabilities, and both promptly became the victims of nationwide playground mocking campaigns."
-A follow-up BBC TV documentary was made about him at age 30, The Boy Can't Help It (2002), and another, Tourettes: I Swear I Can't Help It (2009), caught up with him at age 37.
+Davidson's condition encompasses a range of symptoms, including tics, coprolalia, echolalia, sudden and violent body movements, along with severe obsessive–compulsive disorder (OCD).
+At age 16, a BBC Television documentary was made about him, John's Not Mad (1989), which "became a major talking point" nationally.

+In 2004, The Times reported that Davidson occupied a position in the psyche of 1980s schoolchildren similar to that of Joey Deacon, who had cerebral palsy, for children of the 1970s.
+Both were the subjects of serious television programmes about their disabilities, and both promptly became the victims of nationwide playground mocking campaigns.
+A follow-up BBC documentary was made about him at age 30, The Boy Can't Help It (2002), and another at age 37, titled Tourettes: I Swear I Can't Help It (2009).